On the Shoreline of Knowledge

 Top of page

-Review comment on On the Shoreline of Knowledge will be added as it becomes available.
+On the Shoreline of Knowledge can be bought from:

 "The essay is epistemologically sceptical, a manifestation of the spirit of discovery at work in an uncertain universe, an exploration of a world in flux."